 With the correct use of a stability ball, you spend your time actively balancing, so your body may naturally form a more correct posture.
 For some people, this can alleviate any back or core strain that you may have previously experienced sitting in a chair.

-Besides just improved posture and core strength, below we explain five other benefits that you may experience by replacing your office chair with a stability ball.
+Besides just improved posture and core strength, below we explain five other benefits of sitting on an exercise ball at work.

 Keep in mind that the stability ball isn’t for everyone.
 In fact, if you are more likely to slouch forward and lean on your desk rather than keep your muscles activated while you use a stability ball, it may present more disadvantages, including discomfort, than advantages for you.
 However, the advantage of the stability ball is that it can potentially improve your posture by keeping your muscles engaged, as long as you make the conscious effort to do so.